Canada, Climate Change and Education

 Check out the 2019 survey:

-This research is the second phase of a baseline research study undertaken in 2018-2019 by LSF and Leger, in collaboration with Dr. Ellen Field, Assistant Professor, Lakehead University.
+This research is the second phase of a baseline research study undertaken in 2018-2019 by Dr. Ellen Field, Assistant Professor, Lakehead University, in collaboration with Learning for a Sustainable Future, with support from Leger Research Intelligence and Social Sciences and Humanities Research Council of Canada.